red-hat-storage/ocs-operator/docs/openshift-ci.md

 #### E2E tests

-End-to-end tests require additional setup in the OCP cluster being targetted, to allow creation of new OCP cluster.
+End-to-end tests require additional setup in the OCP cluster being targeted, to allow creation of new OCP cluster.
 Since this is not easy, [api.ci.openshift.org][1] the openshift-ci cluster can be used instead.

 Login to [api.ci.openshift.org][1] web-console using the Github login option and obtain the CLI login command.
 Only members of the Github [OpenShift][9] can login to the cluster, so ensure you are a member.